The biggest Winter Meetings trades of all time

 Sixteen months after being traded from the Nationals to the Padres at the 2022 Trade Deadline, Juan Soto found himself involved in another blockbuster, this one sending him and center fielder Trent Grisham to the Yankees for Michael King, Drew Thorpe, Jhony Brito, Randy V¨¢squez and Kyle Higashioka.

-Trade talks between the Yanks and Padres reportedly stalled the weekend before the Winter Meetings in Nashville, Tenn., with New York balking at San Diego¡¯s lofty asking price for Soto, a player with only one year of team control remaining before free agency.
+Trade talks between the Yanks and Padres reportedly stalled the weekend before the Winter Meetings in Nashville, with New York balking at San Diego¡¯s lofty asking price for Soto, a player with only one year of team control remaining before free agency.
 However, the two sides resumed discussions at the Winter Meetings and eventually reached a deal.
 The trade gave the Bronx Bombers the superstar left-handed bat they were seeking and provided the Padres with payroll relief, as well as some much-needed pitching help.

 2017: Reigning NL MVP heads to AL